- Featured Modules

 Industry leaders have emphasized the importance of ongoing training, continuous improvement, and preventative efforts.
 The industry continues to invest in safer technologies, like EHS software, while refining practices and materials to promote a safer work environment.
 Some leaders have gone as far to say they believe that an incident rate of zero is achievable—a bold yet highly desirable goal that other industries would do well to adopt for themselves.

 The industry is moving in the right direction, and other industries should follow their lead.
-Even OSHA has incorporated some of API’s safety practices into their own standards.
+Even OSHA and ASTM has incorporated some of API’s safety practices into their own standards.

 Regardless of your industry or company’s safety history, there are always ways to improve.
 Check out API’s Workplace Safety Report and discover how you can use their data to upgrade your own workplace safety program.